 Merely a player for Shakespeare’s As You Like It in the role of Jacques, he also appeared in the comedy-thriller

 Arsenic and Old Lace as Mortimer Brewster.

-Second City, respectively.
+Second City respectively.
 Howard credits his Chicago debut in the cult hit Pulp Fiction, adapted for the stage by Azusa Productions.
-An accomplish vocalist, Howard has performed as the Baritone in Songs for a New World, Smudge in Forever Plaid, and the title role in Snoopy the Musical.
+An accomplished vocalist, Howard has performed as the Baritone in Songs for a New World, Smudge in Forever Plaid, and the title role in Snoopy the Musical.
 He wishes to thank his parents for their love and support.
-Any success he credits to those who inspire him everyday.
+Any success he credits to those who inspire him every day.